What is Mylar?

 First, let’s have a primer on Mylar.
 Mylar, by any other name, including Mylar, Melinex and Hostaphan is a polyester film (BoPET (Biaxially-oriented polyethylene terephthalate) that is made from stretched polyethylene terephthalate (PET).

-While Mylar was used for long-term engineering drawings because it was more stable than paper, over time, it too degrades, and the accuracy of the drawing on it can be negatively impacted.
+While Mylar was used for long-term engineering and construction drawings because it was more stable than paper, over time, it too degrades, and the accuracy of the drawing on it can be negatively impacted.
 Mylar is still sometimes used for printing CAD drawings.
 That’s because when a printed drawing is required, schematics on Mylar reflect the depth and dimension of the finished project more easily than blueprints or diazo prints.

-Moving Into CAD
+Moving Into CAD with Mylar Drawings

 The aerospace industry is particularly interested in converting these drawings because of the long life of aircraft and the required upkeep, maintenance and parts replacement that is necessary for safe operation.